Sense-Then-Train: An Active-Sensing-Based Beam Training Design for Near-Field MIMO Systems: Introduction

 \subsection{Motivations and Contributions}

 Although beam training for near-field MISO systems has been extensively investigated in the literature, beam training for near-field MIMO systems has not been studied to the best of the authors' knowledge.
 In contrast to MISO systems and far-field MIMO systems, the codebook-based method is no longer suitable for near-field MIMO systems.
 In particular, in both far-field and near-field MISO systems, the codewords can be designed by only considering the transmit array response \cite{zhang2022fast}.
 For far-field MIMO systems, both LoS and non-line-of-sight (NLoS) channel matrices can be decomposed into the independent transmit and receive array response vectors, thus facilitating the independent codebook design at the transmitter and receiver, respectively \cite{liu2023near, ouyang2023nearfield}.
 However, in near-field MIMO systems, such a decomposition is no longer valid for the LoS channel since the transmit and receive array responses are highly coupled due to the spherical-wave propagation.
 Therefore, the codebook design for this case is challenging and non-trivial.
 As a remedy, the codebook-free active-sensing method based on neural networks (NNs) is promising to address the aforementioned challenges.
-Nevertheless, the conventional active-sensing method cannot take full advantage of the capabilities of near-field MIMO systems due to its high complexity and unexploited additional DoFs.
-On the one hand, the active-sensing method necessitates an extensive training dataset to train the NNs in an offline fashion, which requires enormous computational resources, especially for near-field systems with ELAAs.
-On the other hand, the conventional active-sensing method can only find one pair of beams, leaving the additional DoFs offered in the near field unexploited.
-To address these issues, we propose a novel sense-then-train (STT) beam training scheme for near-field MIMO systems, which not only reduce the complexity via sensing but also can be applied to the multi-beam case to utilize the additional DoFs.
-The contribution of this work is summarized as follows: \begin{itemize} \item We propose a novel codebook-free and dataset-free STT beam training scheme for near-field MIMO systems.
-In this scheme, a wavenumber-domain low-dimensional representation of the high-dimensional near-field MIMO channels is first obtained through a sensing phase.
-Then, a pair of online training methods is proposed to obtain the near-optimal beam(s) for both single-beam and multi-beam cases.
+Although the canonical active-sensing method proposed in \cite{jiang2023active} and \cite{sohrabi2022active} can facilitate efficient beam training, it suffers from three main drawbacks when applied to near-field MIMO systems.
+1)~\textbf{High Computational Complexity:~}This method executes beam training directly on the space-domain channel representations, thus resulting in a computational complexity scaling with the number of antennas.
+However, due to ELAAs' large number of antennas, this method is less tractable due to high computational complexity.
+2)~\textbf{Unexploited DoFs: }This method can only find one single pair of beams corresponding to the largest singular value of channel matrices.
+Thus, the additional DoFs offered by the near-field channel are unexploited.
+3)~\textbf{Inflexibility in Dynamic Environment:} The offline training and online implementation framework used by the canonical active-sensing method is not applicable to the scenarios where the dimension of the outputs varies.
+To address these issues, we propose a novel sense-then-train (STT) beam training scheme for near-field MIMO systems, which not only reduces the complexity via sensing but also can be applied to the multi-beam case to utilize the additional DoFs.
+The contribution of this work is summarized as follows: \begin{itemize} \item We propose a codebook-free STT beam training scheme for near-field MIMO systems.
+To circumvent the high computational complexity incurred by the high-dimension space-domain channel representations, the proposed method facilitates beam training in the low-dimensional subspace of the wavenumber domain.
+To this end, prior to the beam training phase, a sensing phase is employed to obtain the truncated wavenumber-domain transformation matrices (WTMs), whose dimensions are determined jointly by the DoFs of near-field channels and the sensing thresholds.
+Then, a pair of beam training methods is proposed to obtain the beam(s) in the truncated wavenumber domain for both single-beam and multi-beam cases. \item For the single-beam STT scheme, an active-sensing-based method is employed for beam training without CSI, thus eliminating the necessity of predefined codebooks.
+Since the dimensions of WTMs cannot be determined in advance, the neural networks are initialized according to WTMs obtained via sensing and then trained incrementally in an online fashion. \item For the multi-beam STT scheme, based on the single-beam STT scheme, a Gram-Schmidt method is further exploited to mitigate inter-beam interference by ensuring the orthogonality between beams.
+Therefore, with such a method, multiple beams can be trained in a successive manner, thus enabling an adequate use of the available DoFs in near-field regions. \item Numerical results unveil that i) with the aid of sensing results, the proposed STT scheme can facilitate fast and low-complexity beam training in the wavenumber domain, and ii) the proposed STT scheme can achieve near-optimal performance in both the single-beam and multi-beam cases, compared to the benchmark algorithm that necessitates perfect CSI. \end{itemize}